 What are Puns?

 When teaching puns, it can be helpful to describe them as a joke using selective words.
+This type of figurative language can be very funny!
 Puns are often funny because they have words that sound similar but have different meanings.
 Since puns make a creative joke, they can be really confusing for students to understand.
 However, age-appropriate puns are a great way to help students see how fun the English language can be.

 Puns about Love

 In order to help students understand this tough material, it can be helpful to bring in the season of love!
 Since February is the month of Valentine’s Day, it can be beneficial to relate sentences to the holiday.